SerhiiCho/timeago-docs/docs/versions/v2/options.md

 :::

 # Options
-As the seconds argument `Parse()` method excepts strings.
+As the seconds argument `Parse()` function excepts strings.
 Here is an example of passed option.

 ## Example with one option
 ```go